Fortune Barishal

-The team were excluded from BPL 5 due to financial difficulties.
-The team returned in 2021–22 Bangladesh Premier League under new ownership.
+The team was excluded from BPL 5 due to financial difficulties.
+The team returned in BPL 8 - 2021–22 Bangladesh Premier League under the ownership of Fortune Sporting Limited.

+They won BPL 2024 after beating Comilla Victorians by 6 wickets.
+Tamim Iqbal and Dav Whatmore were the captain and head coach for Fortune Barishal in season 2024, respectively.

 History

 In 2012, the Bangladesh Cricket Board (BCB) created the Bangladesh Premier League cricket tournament to be played under Twenty20 rules.
 For the inaugural tournament held in February of the same year, a list of six teams to participate in the tournament was finalised.
-The teams representing the divisions of Bangladesh, including Barisal, were put up for auction at the Radisson Hotel in Dhaka on 10 January 2012.
-Barisal Burners were bought by ALIF SSL Sports Holdings Ltd (a concern of the ALIF Group) for a price of US$1.01 million, which was the lowest price paid at the auction.
+The teams representing the administrative divisions of Bangladesh, including Barisal, were put up for auction at the Radisson Hotel in Dhaka on 10 January 2012.
+Barisal Burners were bought by ALIF SSL Sports Holdings Ltd (a concern of the ALIF Group) for a price of US$1.01 million, which was the lowest price paid for any team at the auction.

-Seasons
+Seasons overview

 2012 season

-The biggest buy by the Burners was for West Indies opener Chris Gayle, who was bought for a grand total of $551,000, the second biggest buy of the inaugural BPL, however he was only available for five games.
+The biggest buy by the Burners was the West Indies opener Chris Gayle, who was bought for a grand total of $551,000, the second biggest buy of the inaugural BPL, however he was only available for five games.
 In his short stay he was able to score two centuries and had the highest average of 97.00.
 The Burners continued with Pakistani opener Ahmed Shehzad and the experienced Australian Brad Hodge opening the batting.
 Other players in the team included Shahriar Nafees, who was the "icon player", and Mominul Haque, Al Amin, Suhrawadi Shuvo, English wicketkeeper Phil Mustard and Pakistan's Yasir Arafat.
 The team also included Australian fast bowler Shane Harwood until he was injured.
 The Burners had a stable batting line-up which was crucial in enabling them to qualify for the semi-finals, especially in a close run chase against Chittagong Kings in the penultimate league match.
 The Burners defeated the table toppers Duronto Rajshahi in the semi-final but lost the final against Dhaka Gladiators by 8 wickets.